Estimated reading time: 6 minutes

 Identify Your Unique Qualities

-The beauty of the body of Christ is that God uses everyone in a slightly different way, and those unique qualities that each church possesses are what God uses to create a beautiful tapestry of churches.
+The beauty of the body of Christ is that God uses everyone in a slightly different way, and God uses the unique qualities that each church possesses to create a beautiful tapestry of churches.

-Church growth is not about competing with the ministry down the street but more about developing the people God has planted in the local church to be used by God with their unique gifts.
+Church growth is not about competing with the ministry down the street but more about developing the people God has planted in the local church so that they can be used by God with their unique gifts.

 I believe people are called to churches for a specific purpose.